Spiralling whitefly

 Legal requirements

-There are no legal requirements for the movement of spiralling whitefly hosts within Queensland.
+There are no legal requirements for the movement of spiralling whitefly host plants within Queensland.

-The presence of spiralling whitefly can affect the movement of plants and plant products interstate.
-Interstate movement restrictions may apply.
+However, the presence of spiralling whitefly can affect the movement of plants and plant products interstate.

-If you are moving plants and plant products from Queensland to other states and territories, please check with the destination state/territory prior to consigning.
-Various methods are available to meet the restrictions that may apply:
+If you are planning to move plants and plant products from Queensland to other states or territories, check with the destination states/territories before consigning.

-Find out more about restrictions on moving plant material, soil and related equipment from Queensland to other states.
+Find out more about restrictions on moving plant material, soil and related equipment from Queensland to other states or territories.